gge-ucd/wRangling-Ecology/exercises/Data-sciences-fix-readme.md

 This is optional.
 If you are really struggling, skip it for now.
 But try!

-Polish and extend the R Markdown document started in class, render it to the `github_document` output format.
+We'll talk about using RStudio in class a bit, and how to create an RMarkdown document.
+So, please polish and extend the R Markdown document started in class, render it to the `github_document` output format.
 Commit both the `.Rmd` and `.md` files and push them to GitHub.

-Give this a decent name, such as `hw01_gapminder.Rmd` (which will produce a companion file, `hw01_gapminder.md`).
+Give this a decent name, such as `hw01_intromarkdown.Rmd` (which will produce a companion file, `hw01_intromarkdown.md`).

 ### Report your process